Dear Advisor: How do I Find a Cofounder? (or) Why you Don't Need One

 Published in August 2022, updated for relevancy in May 2023

-As a solopreneur, I can only imagine how rewarding, yet occasionally stressful, it is to run your own business that’s expected/experiencing growth – and you’re looking for more support.
-You keep hearing from start-up communities – and maybe even from investors – that you need a co-founder.
+As a solopreneur, I can only imagine how rewarding yet occasionally stressful it is to run your own business that’s expected to grow and experience growth—and you’re looking for more support.
+You keep hearing from start-up communities—and maybe even from investors—that you need a co-founder.
 Where do you even start?

 I’m no stranger to opinionated blog posts (such as Biggest AI/ML mistakes made by startups and What should (not) be your AI roadmap? (or) Why You Don't Need AI in your SaaS MVP), so bear with me :)

-When founders ask me this question, they’re often surprised to hear me say that – if you haven’t started a company with someone already, then I actually don’t recommend looking for a cofounder now.
+When founders ask me this question, they’re often surprised to hear me say that if they haven’t started a company with someone already, I don’t recommend looking for a co-founder now.
 Here’s why.

-The typical answer I hear (especially from non-technical founders) about this, is: there’s no funding, but I need to develop an app.
-Since we need an app, the only way I can bring-on a technical person to develop this app for us, is to have them be compensated in equity.
+The typical answer I hear (especially from non-technical founders) about this is that there’s no funding, but I need to develop an app.
+Since we need an app, the only way I can hire a technical person to develop it for us is to compensate them in equity.

-Let me stop you right there – do you actually need an app? :) Or will an interactive wireframe work just as well for what you’re looking for?
-If that’s the case, no cofounder is needed – and you can create an interactive wireframe yourself, and get in front of customers for feedback.
+Let me stop you right there—do you actually need an app? :) Or will an interactive wireframe (or a no-code solution) work just as well for what you want?
+If that’s the case, no cofounder is needed—you can create an interactive wireframe yourself and get in front of customers for feedback.

-Another way to think about whether or not you need a cofounder is: will this person help you execute on your idea, or (as Gary Livingston puts it) "expand on it" – and make it a joint effort?
-I probably don’t have to tell you that if it’s the former, you don’t need a cofounder. :)
+Another way to think about whether or not you need a cofounder is: will this person help you execute your idea, or (as Gary Livingston puts it) "expand on it" – and make it a joint effort?
+I probably don’t have to tell you that you don’t need a cofounder if it's the former. :)

 Part 2: Understand Compatibility: Do you trust this person to have your back during tough times?

-You may have heard that finding a great cofounder is like finding a partner in marriage.
-Potentially there’s a handful of great partners out there for you, but that’s before filtering out prospective partners based on expertise and complementary skills you’re looking for in a cofounder.
+You may have heard that finding a great co-founder is like finding a partner in marriage.
+Potentially, there’s a handful of great partners out there for you, but that’s before filtering out prospective partners based on the expertise and complementary skills you’re looking for in a co-founder.

 Whomever you’re considering, consider if they’ll be there for the long haul, through thick and thin.
 When you interview them, can they share a time (or two) when they’ve done just that in the past?